indishere/mcaura_plugin/README.md

 **The Unlicense**

 This software is released into the public domain.
 Do whatever you want with it.
+(THIS IS NOT LEGAL ADVISE.
+REFER to LICENSE file for details.)

 ---